 1.4.1 All competitors must register for the Championship by returning the Registration Form with the Registration Fee to the Co-ordinator prior to the closing date for entries for the first round being entered.

-1.4.2 The is no Registration Fee.
+1.4.2 There is no Registration Fee.

 1.4.3 Registration numbers issued will be the permanent Competition numbers for the Championship season.